santy289/Cars-Race/README.md

 Usage
 1. Click on the button "go!" to start the game, at the bottom will appear the position of each car.
-2. If you want reset the score borad, just click on the "Reset" button.
+2. If you want reset the score board, just click on the "Reset" button.

 Contact